 Terms and conditions for this website

-These terms and conditions apply to the provision to you, the user, by us, Senator Group Holdings Limited and subsidiaries (together “Senator”), of this website, and the use by you of the website.
+These terms and conditions apply to the provision to you, the user, by us, Senator Insurance Holdings Limited and subsidiaries (together “Senator”), of this website, and the use by you of the website.
 It is important that you read these terms and conditions carefully.
-By using this website you are deemed to have accepted these terms and conditions in their entirety and you agree to use the website in accordance with them.
+By using this website, you are deemed to have accepted these terms and conditions in their entirety and you agree to use the website in accordance with them.

 We may revise these terms and conditions by updating this posting.
 Any such modifications shall become effective immediately.

 Due to the nature of the Internet and our need to undertake website maintenance, we cannot guarantee to provide and maintain the website continuously and without interruption and faults.

 You accept and acknowledge that the intellectual property in the website is owned by Senator.
 You will not remove in whole or in part any trade marks, copyright and other proprietary notices contained in or appearing on any material you download and/or print from the website.

 You recognise that the Internet is accessible to anyone with the appropriate technical capability and as such it is impossible to protect totally against abuse of the website by third parties, including the introduction of a virus onto the website.
 You acknowledge that it is your responsibility to satisfy yourself that your own information technology is protected against computer viruses.